 An IV (intravenous) line is inserted in your hand or arm in case fluids or medications are needed.

-When the fluid has been removed, the catheter will be removed.
+When the fluid has been removed, the catheter may be removed.
+Sometimes it is left in place for more drainage.

 A pericardiocentesis takes about 20 to 60 minutes to perform.